The Amazon rainforest is on fire: What we know and how you can help

 Fire is often used to clear out the land for farming or ranching.
 For that reason, the vast majority of the fires can be attributed to humans, Christian Poirier, program director of the nonprofit Amazon Watch, told CNN.

-Brazil's president, Jair Bolsonaro, has said publicly that he thinks the fires were set by non-governmental organizations (NGOs) in retaliation to funding cuts.
+Bolsonaro, has said publicly that he thinks the fires were set by nongovernmental organizations in retaliation to funding cuts.
 Bolsonaro didn't provide any evidence for his claims and then later said he never accused any groups, according to the BBC.

 What's the connection to climate change?